nelci592/reporting-docs/designing-reports/adding-interactivity-to-reports/actions/custom-action.md

         __InteractiveActionExecuting()__, __InteractiveActionEnter()__ and __InteractiveActionLeave()__.

-To define a [T:Telerik.Reporting.CustomAction]() use the [Edit Action Dialog]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/edit-action-dialog%}) or create it programmatically in the report class body.
+To define a [CustomAction](/reporting/api/Telerik.Reporting.CustomAction) use the [Edit Action Dialog]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/edit-action-dialog%}) or create it programmatically in the report class body.

 Here is an example how to get the custom action's parameters in __InteractiveActionExecuting()__ event of __WinForms Report Viewer__.